25 Frugal Family Entertainment Ideas Without TV

 Jump rope has become a favorite in our household.
 We’ve turned it into a daily challenge, seeing who can do the most jumps without stopping.
 It’s incredible how quickly the kids have improved their coordination.

 For a retro twist, we bust out the hula hoops.
-We time each other and try to keep them spinning as long as possible.
-I was surprised to find it’s a great core workout too!
+We time each other and keep them spinning as long as possible.
+I was surprised to find that it’s also a great core workout!

 Mindful Movement and Relaxation

-To mix up our relaxation routine, we’ve started trying simple meditation exercises.
-We sit in a circle and focus on our breathing for a few minutes.
-It’s helped us all learn to calm our minds.
+We’ve tried simple meditation exercises to mix up our relaxation routine.
+We sit in a circle and focus on breathing for a few minutes, which has helped us all learn to calm our minds.

 On nice evenings, we take a family walk around the neighborhood.
 We play I-spy or have silly walking contests.
 It’s a great way to exercise, chat about our day, and connect without screens.